lai-consortium/lai-consortium.github.io/content/authors/numan/_index.md

   - Scientific Board
 ---
 # Biography
- Dr. Numan Kutaiba is abdominal and breast radiologist at Austin Health, Melbourne, Australia.
+Numan completed medical training at the University of Baghdad, Iraq.
+He moved to Australia and completed a Master’s degree in Clinical Epidemiology, at the University of Sydney, prior to completing training in Radiology at Austin Health, Melbourne, Australia.
+He currently works at Austin Health as an abdominal radiologist.
+His research interests involve quantitative measurements and machine learning in liver imaging.